frankhereford/onepassword/README.md

 * Using AWS, the API service can be deployed using the provided `1pw_cloudformation.yaml` file to run as a ECS cluster with compute power delivered as-used via Fargate.
   * For our use case, this would be absurdly cheap to run.
 * Because this repo contains a demonstration of GitHub integrations using 1Password as a secret store, there must be single secret stored in the GitHub repo's Action Secrets: `OP_CONNECT_TOKEN`
-  * Essentially, every application which needs to access the API will need a token to do so.
+  * Essentially, every application which needs to access our secrets API will need a token to do so.
   * These tokens are generated via the 1Password website, and they can be limited by vault and can be given an expiry date, optionally.
   * There can be as many tokens generated as needed.
     * A token can be thought of as the same as a user-like-entity in 1Password.
-Just like Jane Doe, a member of the DTS team, is given an account with access to certain vaults, a One Password Connect API server is given a token with access to certain vaults.
+Just like if Jane Doe, a member of the DTS team, is given an account with access to certain vaults, then a One Password Connect API server is given a token with access to certain vaults in the same way.
 * Create a python `venv`, and install the libraries listed in `requirements.txt` so that you can run `compute_answer.py`.

 ## Repository contents